nmd102/west-scioly-mockup/README.md

 content
 ```
-date will be in the format `_m/d/y_`.
-Please be sure to run `blog-loader.js` to update the blogs.json file.
+Date will be in the format `_month/day/year_`.
+Please be sure to run `blog-loader.dart` to update the blogs.json file.